What My Therapist Thinks About My Ketamine Treatment

 What Surprised Her Most

 Three months in, Dr. Martinez told me she'd never seen someone access core beliefs this directly.
-Usually the work involves spending months identifying limiting beliefs through behavioral patterns.
+Usually that work involves spending months identifying limiting beliefs through behavioral patterns.
 With ketamine, she said, I was experiencing them firsthand.

 The Professional Learning Curve